ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_osx.md

 When a new version is released, you can upgrade the software using the following checklist:

-0. Save the ixian wallet file: `cp ~/Ixian/Ixian-DLT/IxianDLT/bin/Release/ixian.wal ~/ixian.wal.backup`.
+0. Save the ixian wallet file: `cp ~/Ixian/Ixian-DLT/IxianDLT/bin/Release/net6.0/ixian.wal ~/ixian.wal.backup`.
 1. Shutdown the Ixian DLT Node.
 2. Switch to the Ixian-Core directory: `cd ~/Ixian/Ixian-Core`.
 3. Update the sources to the latest version: `git pull`.
 4. Switch to the Ixian-DLT directory: `cd ~/Ixian/Ixian-DLT`.
 5. Update the sources to the latest version: `git pull`.
-6. Update nuget packages: `nuget restore DLTNode.sln`.
+6. Update nuget packages: `dotnet restore`.
-7. Compile the new sources: `msbuild DLTNode.sln /p:Configuration=Release`.
+7. Compile the new sources: `dotnet build --configuration Release`.
 8. Start the Ixian DLT Node again.
 The node will use the existing wallet file and downloaded data, so it will not need to generate a new wallet or synchronize again.

 Note: It is recommended to backup the wallet file **ixian.wal** before performing any upgrade or changing any settings on the command line.